askrht/gitbest/README.md

 gitbest
 =======

-Sentiment Analysis to identify best Python developers on Github most likely to accept a job offer
+Sentiment Analysis to identify best developers on Github most likely to accept a job offer

 Pre-requisites
 --------------